StatStud/book-club/content/posts/cbt.md

 # Part 1: Introducing CBT Basics
 ## Chapter 1: You Feel the way you Think

+### Summary

+CBT is as easy as ABC.

+A is for action; take note of when you become triggered by an event, either in the present, past, or future.

+B is for belief, notice how you choose to label the action/event; what does this meaning say about me?
+What does it say about other people?
+What does it say about the world?

+C is for consequences, notice how your behavior manifests.
+Is this behavior desirable?
+If not, it is likely due to an unhealthy belief (core beliefs drive behaviors).

+### Chapter Details

 ![](/cbt2.jpeg)

 Implementing CBT is as simple as ABC: